 For all your computer-crashing needs

-For this tutorial, you will need to install and set up Dolphin Emulator and Notepad++, and you will need a Super Paper Mario ROM file.
-You can either dump a legally-obtained game from a real Wii using the Homebrew Channel, or you can find a ROM online somewhere.
+For this tutorial, you will need to install and set up Dolphin Emulator,* a text editor such as Notepad++ or Luma48’s SPM-specific text editor called Flint, and a Super Paper Mario ROM file.
+You can either dump a legally-obtained game from a real Wii using a Homebrew Channel app, or you can find a ROM online.

 In the Properties menu, scroll over to the “Filesystem” section.
 You may have to click the arrow buttons at the top of the menu to find it.
 Right-click on “Disc”, click “Extract Entire Disc…”, and choose a folder to save the files in.
-Then, navigate to DATA/files/msg/[the language folder of your choice]/[the text file of your choice].
+Then inside that folder, navigate to DATA/files/msg/[the language folder of your choice]/[the text file of your choice].

 In Dolphin, click the “Config” button at the top of the screen and go to the “Paths” tab.

 Click “Add” in the bottom right, and navigate to DATA/sys in your ROM’s folder.
 A new Super Paper Mario should appear in your Dolphin games list.
-(To check which is which, right-click one of them, choose “Properties”, and look at the file name.)
+(To check which is which, right-click one, choose “Properties”, and look at the file name.
+You want the one with the name “main.dol”.)

-Be careful not to delete the “NULL” characters in the files, because removing any of them causes all the in-game text from that file to not work correctly.
-This is why you need to use Notepad++.
+Be careful not to delete the null characters in the files (usually represented by an empty box or the word “NULL”), because removing any of them causes all the in-game text from that file to not work correctly.
+If you don’t see the null characters, you may need a different text editor.

-To quickly experiment with Super Paper Mario’s formatting, you can use my Super Paper Mario text editor, or you can test them in-game each time you make changes by following the rest of the steps.
+To quickly experiment with Super Paper Mario’s formatting, you can use my SPM text editor website, the Flint tool I mentioned earlier, or just test the changes in-game each time you make changes by launching the “main.dol” version of the game.
+Note that the changes will only load when you close and reopen the game.